 Here are two charts detailing the killers' weapons:

 This guide was first published on July 20, 2012.
 Since then, we've updated and expanded it multiple times with additional research and reporting.
 The analysis and charts above cover the data through 2012 (comprising 62 cases); additional data and analysis on the shooters' weapons are in this story.
-Information on eight additional mass shootings from 2013 to 2015 is included on the map and in our full data set here.
+Information on 24 additional mass shootings from 2013-2017 is included in our full data set here.
 For much more of our reporting on mass shootings, gun violence, and gun laws, see our special investigations: America Under the Gun, Newtown: One Year After, and The True Cost of Gun Violence.
 (Return to intro.)